HCL-TECH-SOFTWARE/appscan-standard-import-urls/README.md

 ## Building

 In order to build this extension, you must have AppScan Standard and 7-zip installed.
 If they are not installed in the default location, you must edit their locations in `ImportUrls.csproj` or `pack.ps1`.
+If you have troubles excuting the `pack.ps1` file tou'll need to do the following:
+Open PowerShell as an administrator.
+Right-click the PowerShell icon and choose "Run as administrator."

+Execute the following command:
+Set-ExecutionPolicy RemoteSigned
+You can replace "RemoteSigned" with "Unrestricted" if you want to allow all scripts to run, but that may have security implications.
+Confirm the change by typing "Y" and pressing Enter.

 Building the solution should automatically generate the file `ImportUrls.zip`.